xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

   ...
   EXPECT_THAT(3, InClosedRange(4, 6));
 ```
-would generate a failure that contains the message:
+would generate a failure that contains the MpiMessage:
 ```
   Expected: is in range [4, 6]
 ```

-If you specify `""` as the description, the failure message will
+If you specify `""` as the description, the failure MpiMessage will
 contain the sequence of words in the matcher name followed by the
 parameter values printed as a tuple.
 For example,
 ```